Serverless Application Design

 Lambda charges per request ($0.20 per million requests) and per compute duration ($0.0000166667 per GB-second).
 A function with 256 MB memory running for 200 milliseconds costs approximately $0.000000834 per invocation.
 At 1 million invocations per month, that is roughly $4.18.
 Lambda also includes a generous free tier: 1 million requests and 400,000 GB-seconds per month, every month, permanently.

 Cold starts occur when Lambda initializes a new execution environment — typically adding 100-500ms for most runtimes (Python, Node.js) and 1-3 seconds for Java/.NET.
-For latency-sensitive APIs, we mitigate cold starts with Provisioned Concurrency (pre-warmed instances), SnapStart for Java, smaller deployment packages, and architecture patterns that avoid synchronous cold start paths.
+For latency-sensitive APIs, we mitigate cold starts with Provisioned Concurrency (pre-warmed instances), SnapStart — now generally available for Python 3.12+ and .NET 8+ in addition to Java (sub-second startup, available in all major commercial Regions) — smaller deployment packages, and architecture patterns that avoid synchronous cold start paths.
+Note: managed runtimes such as nodejs24.x and ruby4.0, OS-only runtimes, and container images are not supported for SnapStart.

 Yes.
 Lambda can scale to thousands of concurrent executions automatically with no configuration.
 API Gateway handles millions of API calls.
 DynamoDB scales to millions of requests per second.
 The key is designing your architecture to handle concurrency correctly — connection pooling, queue-based decoupling, and idempotent processing patterns.